gogamarra/SIEM-SplunkMonitoring/README.md

 - The attack lasted approximately 9 hours by which time speeds had recovered.
 - A symptom of a DDoS attack is decrease in internet speed due to over-usage of bandwidth to complete the attack.

-## Determine Data Server Vulnerability
+## Analyze/Conclude On Vulnerability Of Data Server
 - Upload Nessus Scan Results
 - Create a Splunk report to determine how many critical vulnerabilities exist on the customer data server